London’s Best Private Dining Rooms | No Washing Up

 Boat parties are always good fun.
 Private boat parties are a whole different kettle of fish (especially when you’re the captain).
 Such a scenario can happen at Barge East, the 118-year-old Dutch cargo barge, where there’s the option for you and your crew to hire out their cosy Captain’s Cabin, complete with bluetooth speakers.

-Seats: 6-8 | Set Menu?
-Yes (£55pp), or à la carte | Minimum spend? £250+ | Find out more & book instantly HERE
+Seats: Up to 8 | Set Menu?
+Yes (£55pp), or à la carte | Minimum spend? £1000+/£2500 | Book private dining at Barge East

 El Pastor Soho | Soho

 When you don’t want the public to be privy to your group’s sloppy conversations after consuming too much tequila and mezcal, you can hire out El Pastor’s dark green private room.
-It’s perfect for a birthday dinner (with loads of crispy duck taco sharing plates) that precedes a night out – especially considering you don’t have to move far to get to the after-party as there’s a club/agaveria, Mezcaleria Colmillo, in the basement.
+It’s perfect for a birthday dinner (featuring crispy duck taco sharing plates) that precedes a night out – especially considering you don’t have to move far to get to the after-party as there’s a club/agaveria, Mezcaleria Colmillo, in the basement.
 You just have to tackle the small matter of the stairs…

 Seats: Up to 10 | Set menu?
-Yes, £35-50 | Minimum spend?
-None | Book instantly here
+Yes, £35-50 | Enquire at [email protected]

 Bar Crispin | Soho